dataasciences/dataasciences.github.io/_posts/2025-08-14-VSCode-Extensions.md

 classes: wide
 ---

-VS Code is one of the widely used plugins by developers, engineers & data scientists.
-Here are the top 5 VS Code Plugins for Python developers, especially, along with examples of how they enhance your development experience.
+VS Code is one of the widely used IDEs by developers, engineers & data scientists.
+Here are the top 5 VS Code extensions, especially for Python developers, along with examples of how they enhance your development experience.
 These five VS Code extensions are considered due to their comprehensive and essential features that directly address common development needs.

 > <span style="font-size:1em;"> The code examples are shown along with the descriptions of the extension. </span>